vallettea/koala/README.md

 #### Graph generation

 The first thing you need is to convert your workbook into a graph.
-This operation may take some time depending on the size of your workbook (we've used koalo on workbooks containg more than 100 000 intricated formulas).
+This operation may take some time depending on the size of your workbook (we've used koala on workbooks containing more than 100 000 intricated formulas).

 ```
 from koala.ExcelCompiler import ExcelCompiler